Satara Murray

-Satara Melonie Murray (born 1 July 1993) is a retired professional footballer who played as a defender most recently for Women's Championship club Sheffield United and the Jamaica women's national football team.

-She has previously played for English clubs Liverpool and Bristol City, Racing Louisville and Houston Dash of the NWSL, and Kolbotn Fotball of the Norwegian Toppserien.
-Born in the United States, she represents Jamaica internationally.
+Satara Melonie Murray (born 1 July 1993) is a former professional footballer who played as a defender.
+Murray previously played for English clubs Liverpool, Bristol City, and Sheffield United; Racing Louisville and Houston Dash of the NWSL, and Kolbotn Fotball of the Norwegian Toppserien.
+Born in the United States, she represented Jamaica internationally.

 Born in New York and raised in Texas, Murray won a collegiate national championship with North Carolina Tar Heels before starting her professional career in 2015 with Liverpool of the FA Women's Super League.
 She spent four years with Liverpool before joining Houston Dash on a free transfer.

 Collegiate career

 Murray had a stellar collegiate career, appearing 85 times for the North Carolina Tar Heels.
 She was instrumental in helping UNC win its 21st national championship in 2012.
 For her effort, she was twice named an All-American as well as the most outstanding defensive player at the 2012 NCAA College Cup.